colin-johnston/atom-minifier/README.md

 *Minifies JavaScript and CSS files in Atom and saves to `{filename}.min.{ext}` using UglifyJS2 (for JavaScript) and YUI (for CSS).*

-## Installation

 ## Usage
 To minify a file, use the keyboard shortcut `Cmd/Ctrl+M`.
-You can also minify files on save by checking the corresponding item in the *Edit* menu.
+You can also minify files on save by checking the corresponding option in Preferences.